tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 PROGRESS - Running Build DEBUG
 PROGRESS - Running Post Build
 PROGRESS - End time: 2019-12-02 14:52:51.642897  Total time Elapsed: 0:00:57
-SECTION - Log file is located at: /home/mattfc/rpi/Build/BUILDLOG.txt SECTION - Summary
+SECTION - Log file is located at: ~/rpi/Build/BUILDLOG.txt SECTION - Summary
 PROGRESS - Success
 ```

 Fantastic!

-If you want, you can call it a day and load your new ROM on an SD card and boot your UEFI powrered Raspberry Pi.
+If you want, you can call it a day and load your new ROM on an SD card and boot your UEFI powered Raspberry Pi.

 However, there are a few things we'd like to tweak.